 Plan a tight route

 Mexico is a huge country, which is a fact that probably hasn’t escaped you!
 Travel guides for Mexico tend to be several inches thick because there’s just so much to cover.
-That means you have a wealth of places to explore, but due to some of the long distances involved, transportation costs can also quickly add up.
+That means you have a wealth of places to explore, hundreds of facts about Mexico to mention, but due to some of the long distances involved, transportation costs can also quickly add up.

 For bus travel, a good rule of thumb is that you’ll need to spend about $5 per hour travelled.
 So if a bus journey is estimated at 6 hours, it will probably cost at least $30.
 Bus stations normally have tons of ticket booths from a variety of bus companies, so going there and comparing prices in person can often land you a better deal than booking through your hotel/hostel or online.
 The buses are pretty comfortable and, unlike elsewhere in Latin America, typically run more or less on time.